 How does all of this seven day of the week information add up and what does it mean? (coming)

 Obviously this page is a work in progress.
-New POSTS are announced on TWITTER.
+The subject is absolutely enormous.